 - A volunteer committee of peers determines the top 3 entries.

-- Voting begins in late April during National Volunteer Appreciation Week.
+- Voting begins at a date to be determined in 2018.
 The video or PowerPoint with the most votes wins.

 - The recipient name is added to the cup, which is displayed in the offices of Alumni Affairs and Development in Ithaca.

-- The winner will be announced at the end of National Volunteer Appreciation Week in April.
+- The winner will be announced at a date and time to be determined in 2018-2019.

 Any Cornell alumni or parent volunteer organization—including regional clubs, classes, affinity groups, undergraduate and graduate school alumni boards, diversity groups, and CAAAN—is eligible to submit an entry.